Elieu/tla-work/simple-thread-pool-tla/README.md

 ## Prerequisites

-- If you never heard of the first-order predicate logic or set theory, you should probably go to the reading list at the end of this document first.
+- If you had never heard of the first-order predicate logic or set theory, you should probably go to the reading list at the end of this document first.

 - If you felt confused about any terminology in either this document or the source code, you should probably refer to the reading list at the end of this document first.

-- If you never read Leslie Lamport's foundational paper: _Time, Clocks and the Ordering of Events in a Distributed System.
+- If you had never read Leslie Lamport's foundational paper: _Time, Clocks and the Ordering of Events in a Distributed System.
 Leslie Lamport.
 Communications of the ACM 21, 7 (July 1978), 558-565._, you should probably read it carefully first, and make sure that you truly understand the representation of distributed computation model.

 ## Introductions